FGG100y/dotfiles/README.md

 ## vim :sav! to update the dotfiles in the local branch

+1. set command Svrc as sav!, save the current edited file to (local repo) dir

+2. set command Curf as cd %:p:h, change dir to (local repo)

 When I got some ideas or found some excellent vim tips, I updated my vimrc immediately.
-With :sav command, I could udpate the vimrc in my dotfiles of local git repository without leaving vim, and when all changes done, :CDC to change dir to the current file's path (i.e., my local git repo), then fugitive would handle the rest.
+With :sav command, I could udpate the vimrc in my dotfiles of local git repository without leaving vim, and then :Curf to change dir to the current file's path (i.e., my local git repo), and then fugitive.
 Sweet!